Followers

 7. Make sure you address the question that the PROMPT asks (or you won't score well)

-8. Make sure you include 3 sources.
-Here's looking at you, Nathan!
+8. Make sure you include 3 sources (at least).

 9. Just putting (Source A) behind the quote or paraphrase is great

-11. If you can put two or more sources in one paragraph that build off each other (or enhance each other) that's SO MUCH BETTER THAN just including ONE source in a paragraph.
+11. If you can put two or more sources in one paragraph that build off each other (or enhance each other) that can be better than including just ONE source in each paragraph.

 12. If you provide an opposition and you have two opposing ideas from sources facing off in one paragraph, you will be acknowledging the TENSION inherent in the issue.